Keeper Password Manager Review 2023

 Pricing

 Unfortunately, Keeper is only available as a paid/premium product.
-Private users can book a Personal or Family subscription, the latter including up to five vaults.
+Customers can book a Personal or Family subscription, with the latter including up to five vaults.

 Keeper is specifically positioned as a password manager for businesses and organizations.
-As such, it offers a variety of rates for large and small businesses, as well as special packages for managed service providers and the public sector.
+As such, it offers a number of packages for large and small businesses, as well as special rates for managed service providers and the public sector.

 Below, you can find an up-to-date overview of Keeper's prices: